PodewitzLab/PyConSolv/README.md

   -box specify box size for your system
   -e, --engine         choice of simulation engine
   -rst, --restraint perform a restrained simulation, useful for transition states
+  -cart, --cartesianrst [Mask] set up system for a simulation with cartesian restraints, uses the amber mask format.
+Use all for all solvent residues
+  -cartstr, --cartesianrststr [Value] strength of cartesian restraints in kcal/mol

 **options that affect analysis**:
   -a , --analyze analyze a simulation
   -mask [MASK], --mask [MASK] atomid mask for clustering